easyreporting/fmri_reporting/_episodes/01-publishing-results-data.md

 - TODO
 ---

-### Why publishing fMRI results data is a best practice?
+### Best practice for publishing outcome of statistical tests

-In task-based fMRI, we usually perform multiple tests that cover the full brain.
-Best statistical practices for reporting results of hypothesis tests mandate reporting of the outcome of each test along with the p-value, type of statistic and parameters (e.g. degrees of freedom for a T-test) and the statistic value.
-For fMRI, this is equivalent with publishing images of brainwise p-values and statistic values along with metadata describing the testing procedure.
+Best statistical practices for reporting results of hypothesis tests mandate reporting of the outcome of each test along with the p-value, type of statistic and parameters (e.g. degrees of freedom for a T-test) and the statistic value (TODO add ref).

+In task-based fMRI, we usually perform multiple tests to cover the full brain.
+Complying with best practices therefore means publishing images of brainwise p-values and statistic values along with metadata describing the testing procedure.
+This lesson describes how to share these data and metadata.

 ### How can fMRI results data be reused?
 Image data describing the the results from multiple fMRI studies can be combined to obtain a quantitative synthesis through image-based meta-analysis.

-### Using a template allows to create websites for each of the lectures
+### How to publish your fMRI results data

+#### Gathering the data and metadata

+#### Publication

 To enable access to the materials in an open format, but allow different instructors freedom in constructing their own materials, we provide a template